This post may contain affiliate links. Please read our disclosure policy.

 - Freezing should be good for up to 3 months with this one.
 Thaw overnight, or very slowly over a low heat.

-Questions about these Crockpot honey garlic chicken thighs?
-Let me know in the comments below!
+If you made these Crockpot honey garlic chicken thighs, let me know in the comments below!
+Tag me #saltandlavender on Instagram if you made any of my recipes.

 Honey Garlic Slow Cooker Chicken Thighs